Our guide to caring for your hair during menopause

 As your hormone levels fluctuate during menopause, your scalp begins to produce less sebum, which can leave your hair dry and dull.
 A boar-bristle brush can help here, as it helps lift sebum from the roots and distribute it evenly along the entire length of your hair, right down to the ends.

-The Altesse Studio & Shine brushes are the perfect choice for your hair right now.
+The Altesse Studio brushes are the perfect choice for your hair right now.
 Handcrafted using the finest root-end bristles of boar hair, these French-made luxury brushes can be used every morning and evening to nourish your hair and keep it looking healthy and shiny.

 The right steps to take care of your hair during menopause